OfficialBhattacharya/Geographical-Home-Price-Ranker/README.md

 ---

-**Need help?** Check the troubleshooting section above or review the console output for detailed error messages.
+**For technical support**: Review the console output for detailed error messages and check the troubleshooting section in individual step documentation.